Bulawayo Chiefs F.C.

-PREMIER Soccer League Twitter kings Bulawayo Chiefs have become the first football team in Zimbabwe to launch an online shop selling their club merchandise.
+Bulawayo Chiefs became the first football team in Zimbabwe to launch an online shop selling their club merchandise.

-Chiefs, who command a huge social media following due to their lively engagements that other teams have struggled to match.
 The store was launched on 23 June 2020.

 The club is bankrolled by miner Lovemore Sibanda.

-Bulawayo Chiefs have been recognized for their social media presence, which gained over 5,000 followers in its first six months including Italian club AS Roma.
-As of 2 February 2021 the number of Twitter followers stands at over 41,900.
+Chiefs command a large social media following, and have been recognized for their social media presence, gaining over 5,000 followers in its first six months including Italian club AS Roma.
+As of November 2025, the number of Twitter followers stands at over 92,000.